NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/system-requirements/index.rst

 Operating System and Proccessor Archetype Compatibility
 -------------------------------------------------------

-We attempt to support Linux, MacOS, and Windows on both ARM and x86 processors, but only officially support Linux.
-This means that GeoIPS should work on all OS but we only guarantee Linux.
-If you encounter an issue on Mac or Windows, please submit an issue and we will do our best to address it.
+We officially support RedHat and Debian flavors of Linux.
+We aim to also support MacOS, and Windows on both x86 and ARM processors.
+If you encounter an issue on Mac or Windows, please submit an issue and while we cannot guarantee anything, we will do our best to address it.

 +------------------+---------------------------------------------------------+
 | Operating System | Minimum Version                                         |